demisto/content/Packs/PAN-OS/Integrations/Panorama/Panorama_description.md

-The integration uses the Panorama XML API
+The integration uses the Panorama XML API.
 To obtain an API Key, run the following REST command and copy the key: https://[PanoramaIP]/api/?type=keygen&user=[user]&password=[password]